NathanHarrington/dotfiles/README.md

     Then copy the custom config:
     cp nharrington_vim_config ~/.vim_runtime/my_configs.vim

+    # Edit the file below, and remove the vnoremap sections for $1, $2,
+    # etc.
+    vi ~/.vim_runtime/vimrcs/extended.vim

     # Install the flake8 package at the fedora system level
     dnf install pyflakes